 Graphic Design.
 You may not be able to tell a book by its cover, but you probably won’t buy one if its cover doesn’t grab you.
 Enter book designer extraordinaire Peggy Nehmen of Nehmen-Kodner Graphic Design.
 Peggy has done five of the books featured on this site and they are all, in my opinion, fabulous.
-(I especially like the two she designed for Words To Live By: Reflections on the writing life from a 40-year veteran and How to Write a Nonfiction Book: From Concept to Completion in 6 Months.)
+She designed the figure that became my brand and is featured on the covers of all of my books on writing, beginning with Words To Live By: Reflections on the writing life from a 40-year veteran and How to Write a Nonfiction Book: From Concept to Completion in 6 Months.)
 Check them out her Web site where she and her partner Gary bring books to life with unfailing regularity.

 Organize Your Writing.
 One of the biggest stumbling blocks for aspiring authors is finding the time to write.
 Julie Hood, author of The Organized Writer: 30 Days to More Time, More Money and Less Frustration, has a great website and lots of free materials to help writers negotiate this obstacle course.
 Her free newsletter provides weekly tips, tricks, and resources; and, when you subscribe, you also receive a free eBook, The Sidetracked Writer’s Planner.
 For more information, contact Julie at Julie@organizedwriter.com.